 MarshMind's autonomous environmental analysis system monitors water temperature against known tarpon arrival thresholds for the Charleston system, activating tarpon-specific predictive behavioral modeling only within the confirmed May–September presence window.
 Harbor entrance and nearshore zones receive elevated scoring when the thermal signature matches historical arrival patterns — delivering sensor-fused intelligence that tells you when the silver kings are catchable, not just theoretically present.

-Every Charleston zone scored live for Tarpon — and all 12 other inshore species.
-Tide, water temp, habitat, and bait cycles processed before you leave the dock.
+Every Charleston inshore zone scored live for Tarpon and 12 other species.
+Tide, water temp, seasonal patterns, and habitat — all factored in real time.